sampcj-2013/ocaml_bignum/README.md

 ocaml_bignum
 ============

-Own implementation of an arbitrary number library in OCaml
+Own implementation of an arbitrary precision number library in OCaml